 - hover your mouse over a '?' icon to get additional information

 Reusing your information

-After you've submitted your first application, we'll save your personal details, employment history and qualification details so you won't have to re-enter them the next time you apply for a job.
+After you've submitted your first application, we'll save your personal details, employment history and qualification details so you won't have to re-enter them the next time you apply.

-However, some other information is not retained (such as your 'supporting information statement', your professional membership and training information), so you should save these details outside the recruitment system for future reference.
+However, some other information is not retained (such as your 'supporting information statement', your professional membership and training information), so you should save these details outside our Jobs site for future reference.

-If you're logged in as a CYC employee, you should be aware that any changes to your personal details, qualifications or equal opportunities information will automatically update your staff record within the core HR iTrent system.
+If you're logged in as a CYC employee, any changes you make to your personal details, qualifications or equal opportunities information will automatically update your staff record within the core HR iTrent system.

 Navigating within the system